 A short walk containing a mildly useless rain immunity upgrade later and we are already in a new town where Kain confirms that vampires are indeed smelly.
 Maybe that is why the ladies of this odd...lady dorm(?) are out to kill Kain as soon as he steps in the door.

 For whatever reason, there is an Implode item here, which is incredibly powerful and quite sadistic.
 I cannot help but think there is a shrinkage joke to be had here, but I will leave that hole for you to fill.

 In the brothel just down the street, there is just a murder dungeon barely hidden away by a barrel.
 Now this is some effective environmental storytelling.
 No letters or audio logs, just straight up single-shot build-up with the payoff mere seconds later.
 More depravity to add to the list of reasons why Nosgoth is such a shithole.
 I feel like this was a really brave addition for 1996 and it is something the series would move away from in favour of more fantastical though still morbid storytelling.

-Steinchencröe also house the one NPC in the game whom we may speak through a marker.
+Steinchencröe also houses the one NPC in the game whom we may speak with through a marker.

 "I know what it means to be an outsider, vampire.
 I fear you not, but remember this - there are others who will speak to you.
 So long as you know how to look."

 This is a hint for something I did not know about until this playthrough.
 You can actually talk to the random townsfolk for some incidental dialogue.
 Of course, the lunatic's advice holds a double meaning, so we cannot do that just yet.

 I went back to the heavy rocks in the starter crypt and uncovered a treasure trove by pushing them aside, as one is want to do in these sorts of games.
 Amidst the items lies the key to the cipher required to read all those tombstones outside.
 According to the wiki, they are a bunch of easter eggs with developer names on them.